 The first part consists of surveys of land made in 1780.
 This land presumably was in Kentucky, since many parcels border on the Licking River.
 It is possible that these records were copied from another source.

-Pocket diary (Volume 2) of Charlotte Beatty, mother of Taylor Beatty, who apparently lived in or quite near Thibodaux, Louisiana.
+Pocket diary (Volume 2) of Charlotte Beattie, mother of Taylor Beattie, who apparently lived in or quite near Thibodaux, Louisiana.
 A typed transcription is in Volume 13, Series 5.
 It contains entries for the year 1843, and poetry and memoranda on the fly-leaves in front and in back, including instructions for treating hydrophobia.

 Each of the other nine volumes of the diary is devoted to one year: 1883, 1884, 1885, 1891, 1895, 1897, 1899, 1916, and 1917.
 There are only a few entries some years.

-Beatty mentioned a few political events in 1884.
+Beattie mentioned a few political events in 1884.
 On 22 April, he noted election results in his parish.
 He had apparently run for an office and won, but did not state what the office was.
-Beatty may have been a Republican, since he made a few references, on 26 April, 7 June, and 11 October, that suggest that he supported the Republican presidential candidate.
+Beattie may have been a Republican, since he made a few references, on 26 April, 7 June, and 11 October, that suggest that he supported the Republican presidential candidate.

 His mother-in-law died on 11 April 1885 (Volume 6) and from this point on there are fewer references to Madewood.
 He mentioned possible financial trouble in New Orleans during this year, and, in September 1885, he left his bank, Conger & Kelly, because they had allowed a draft of his to go to protest.